Welcome to the Litchfield Hills Amateur Astronomy Club

 Comments Off on Members brave single digit temps to capture lunar eclipse

-Club members Denis Williamson, Mark Croce, Jamie Caron, and Liam O’Brien were on the scene the night of January 20th to view the last lunar eclipse for North America until May 16th, 2022.
-Despite temperatures of 4F or -12F with windchill factor, some intrepid members managed to keep their camera going long enough to capture all the Read More…
+Club members Denis Williamson, Mark Croce, Jamie Caron, and Liam O’Brien were on the scene the night of January 20th to view the last lunar eclipse for North America until May Read More…

 LHAAC Art Show – Starlight: Astronomy meets art